Last Updated on January 2, 2023 by SCRAdmin

 It is not clear why (or if) a sperm’s shape may be important to fertilization.
 Although men with atypically shaped sperm can have more difficulty causing pregnancy, it is not possible to know whether this is due to the actual shape of the sperm, or some other factor that affects fertility and also causes defects in sperm shape.

 How to Improve Sperm Morphology

-You should avoid smoking and recreational drugs while you’re trying to conceive, and limit your alcohol intake as well.
+You should also avoid using marijuana and other recreational drugs while you’re trying to conceive, and limit your alcohol intake as well.
 These substances can affect the quality of your sperm’s genetic material (DNA).

 There has not been any evidence linking caffeine intake to changes in sperm morphology.
 Keep in mind that it may take as much as 3 months for any changes in your sperm to be noticed.

 Nutritional supplements for male fertility are a popular, less invasive, and less expensive way to improve your sperm morphology compared to medical treatments.
 Because these supplements are generally safe, effective, and readily available, they are one of the first methods that men use to improve morphology and overall fertility.

 Supplements like Semenoll, Semaxin, and Fertility Factor 5 are made with ingredients that have been shown to improve not only morphology, but also sperm count and motility as well.
 Additionally, these supplements boost total semen volume and support overall male reproductive health.

 Janice Reilly is the Deputy Editor of Content at The Sperm Count Report.
 She has extensive experience as a writer and editor for medical news blogs, where she covered fitness, reproductive health, nutritional supplementation, and similar subjects.